Korean War: Japanese colonization (1910–1945)

-Korea divided (1945–1949)

-At the Tehran Conference in 1943 and the Yalta Conference in February 1945, the Soviet Union promised to join its allies in the Pacific War within three months of the victory in Europe.
-The USSR declared war on Japan and invaded Manchuria on 8 August 1945.
-On 10 August, Soviet forces entered northern Korea and secured most major cities in the north by 24 August.
-Japanese resistance was light.
-Having fought Japan on Korean soil, the Soviet forces were well received by Koreans.

-On 10 August in Washington, US Colonels Dean Rusk and Charles H. Bonesteel III were assigned to divide Korea into Soviet and US occupation zones and proposed the 38th parallel as the dividing line.
-This was incorporated into the US General Order No. 1, which responded to the Japanese surrender on 15 August.
-Explaining the choice of the 38th parallel, Rusk observed, "Even though it was further north than could be realistically reached by U. S. [sic] forces in the event of Soviet disagreement ... we felt it important to include the capital of Korea in the area of responsibility of American troops".
+Division of Korea (1945)

+At the Cairo Conference in 1943, China, the UK, and the US decided that "in due course, Korea shall become free and independent".

+As World War II drew to a close, on 11 August 1945 two American military officials in Washington – US Colonels Dean Rusk and Charles H. Bonesteel III – chose an invisible line across the former Japanese colony, the 38th Parallel, for the division of Korea into two occupation zones, north and south, Soviet and American.

+This was incorporated into US General Order No. 1, which responded to the Japanese surrender on 15 August.
 Joseph Stalin, however, maintained his wartime policy of cooperation, and on 16 August, the Red Army halted at the 38th parallel for three weeks to await the arrival of US forces.
+In explaining the choice of the 38th parallel, US Colonel Dean Rusk observed that, "Even though it was further north than could be realistically reached by US forces in the event of Soviet disagreement ... we felt it important to include the capital of Korea in the area of responsibility of American troops".